MPIBGC-TEE/bgc_md2/README.md

 * The 'Computers' and 'MVars' represent a set of types and strictly typed functions (including the return values) This could be (re)implemented with the new python type annotations.
-An advantage is that we can express our idea in a well defined and well documented and avoid extra effort for the user..
-The challenge would be to perform the computebility inference (including the assembly of defined Mvars=types) at runtime (from inside a jupyter notebook).
-At the moment it is unclear which tools or libraries we can use for this purpose.
+An advantage is that we can express our idea in a well defined and well documented way and avoid extra effort for the user..
 * The computibility graph is expensive to create and only changes if new `Computers` and `MVars` are created.
 It should be cached, which encurages the use of immutable data structures. (since we can use functools )

-## current problems
-* At the moment the tests can not be run in one suite (we have to find the reason)a, since the source of the problem most likely lies in the (prototypically implemented) way the package handles more than one model and could affect model comparisons.

 ## to do:
 * With a growing set of computers it is possible that some of the MVars